Generating function for projected entangled-pair states

-Instead of doing imaginary time evolution, directly minimizing the energy through energy gradient, i.e. variational optimization, has proven to be a more accurate optimization scheme \cite{Vanderstraeten2016, Corboz2016}.
+Instead of doing imaginary time evolution, minimizing energy through the energy gradient, i.e., variational optimization, has been proven to be a more accurate optimization scheme \cite{Vanderstraeten2016, Corboz2016}.
 When the number of variational parameters is small (for example, when the PEPS tensors are strongly constrained by symmetries), variational optimization can be done using a simple finite difference approach to compute the energy gradient~\cite{Poilblanc2017, Poilblanc2017b, Chen2018, Chen2020}.
-For generic tensors, a direct evaluation of the gradient requires a summation of large number of tensor diagrams to evaluate the final gradients~\cite{Corboz2016, Vanderstraeten2016, Vanderstraeten2022}, but the numerical derivatives can be evaluated through automatic differentiation (AD)~\cite{Liao2019}.
+For generic tensors, a direct evaluation of the gradient requires a summation of a large number of tensor diagrams~\cite{Corboz2016, Vanderstraeten2016, Vanderstraeten2022}, but the numerical derivatives can be obtained through automatic differentiation (AD)~\cite{Liao2019}.
 By storing the computational graph of PEPS~\cite{Hasik2021, Tu2022} in the memory during the forward-mode calculation, the numerically exact gradients can be evaluated through the back propagation~\cite{Rigo2022}.
-We then make use of those gradients to further optimize our tensors in order to lower the ground state energy.
+We then make use of those gradients to further optimize our tensors in order to lower the variational energy.

-In the following simulations, we have checked that for each bond dimension $D$ the chosen value of $\chi$ is either large enough and the results barely change with even larger $\chi$, or the largest within the computational capacity.
-In searching of the ground state, we also adopt the tensor with $C_{4v}$ symmetry on the square lattice due to the existence of the rotational symmetry in our target states.
+In the following simulations, we have checked that for each bond dimension $D$, the chosen value of $\chi$ is either large enough and the results barely change when further increasing $\chi$, or the largest $\chi$ within computational reach.
+In search of the ground state, we have imposed $C_{4v}$ symmetry of the square lattice on the local tensor, since the models we studied do not break this symmetry.
+In the actual numerical computation, the ground state optimization is carried out using the~\textsl{peps-torch} package~\cite{peps-torch}, where the energy gradient is obtained using the back propagation of AD provided in PyTorch.
+For the excited state computation (see later sections), we have written our codes in Python and used PyTorch for back propagation.
+To lower the bar for PEPS practitioners, we have made a sample code publicly available~\footnote{See \href{https://github.com/weilintu/peps-excitation}{https://github.com/weilintu/peps-excitation} for code implementation in PyTorch}.